 Although Sulphuric Acid (H2SO4) is non-flammable in its natural state, the formation of hydrogen gas can be extremely dangerous.
 The hydrogen gas can form where the corrosion of metallic parts, water ingress (such as valves, boilers, absorption systems etc.) and Sulphuric react to form the gas.
 The gas eventually accumulates in ‘pockets’ or stagnant areas of the system and creates a potential risk of explosion.
 So to avoid the danger to health and Environment this Acid and Chemical Pump work as a lifeline and reduces lots of handling, Circulating and Transferring Headache.

 As a Chemical Pump provider for more than a decade, we understand how critical it is to find the correct solution for your chemical process.
 A Pump that is incompatible with your chemical will bloat, dissolve, or become brittle, eventually leaking and failing.
-This is why the materials used in a Chemical Transfer Pump has to be compatible with the media, as well as the temperature and concentration of the fluid being handled has to be considered properly and carefully.
-Numatic Pumps has a tried-and-true solution for your Chemical Process, whether you need Chemical Pumps for transferring chemicals, dosing, emptying a barrel or a tank-to-tank transfer.
+This is why the materials used in a Chemical Transfer Pump have to be compatible with the media, as well as the temperature and concentration of the fluid being handled have to be considered properly and carefully.
+Numatic Pumps has a tried-and-true solution for your Chemical Process Pumps and Chemical transfer Pumps, whether you need Chemical Pumps for transferring and circulating chemicals, dosing, emptying a barrel or a tank-to-tank transfer.

 Have you ever wondered why you can’t just have a Chemical Pump that can handle any fluid?
 Chemical compatibility comes into play in this situation.
 The real impact of chemical compatibility is determined by the material’s resistance to the medium with which it comes into contact.
 As a result, if a Chemical Pump is pumping a liquid that is incompatible with the material it is made of, there is a problem.